MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

     1. Provide values for the parameters specified in the template:
         * The **App Id** is the ID you received when you registered the app in [Prerequisites](#for-partners).
         * The **App Secret** is the secret generated when you registered the app in [Prerequisites](#for-partners).
-        * The **AzureActiveDirectoryTenantId** is the Azure Active Directory Tenant Id of the customer whose data needs to be extracted.
+        * The **AzureActiveDirectoryTenant Id** is the Azure Active Directory Tenant Id of the customer whose data needs to be extracted.

     ![Screenshot that shows the Custom deployment screen on Azure.
 The last three fields (App Id, App Secret, and Azure Active Directory Tenant Id are highlighted.)](/viva/insights/advanced/images/custom-deployment.png)